SNOWFALL ON A NEW BEGINNING

 Every Season, Every Version

-Standing at the window, watching the snow fall on the land we chose in its least promising season, I felt that familiar tug again—the one that says, “This is home.”
-We’ve seen this place in fall, in winter, in mud, in mess, in chaos, in quiet.
-And with every new version, I fall a little more in love.
+Standing at the window, watching snow fall on the land we chose in its least promising season, I felt that familiar tug again—the one that whispers, “This is home.”
+We’ve seen this place: in fall, in winter, in mud, in mess, in chaos, and in quiet.

 The snow will melt.
-The New Year is Coming.
+Spring will come.
 The work will begin again.
 The seedlings will stretch.
-The farm will grow.
-And the story will keep unfolding, one season at a time.
+The fields will wake up.

 Comments